lintool/guide/writing-a-research-paper-with-me.md

 Make sure your code is able to execute all the conditions through command-line parameters or an external config file.
 Preliminary exploration is okay, but if you intend for a set of results to make its way into a paper, _never_ run those experiments by code modifications (e.g., commenting out a line) &mdash; turn them into command-line options.
 Otherwise, it will be virtually impossible (especially over time) to keep track of which code led to which results.

+## Don't Procrastinate on Writing by More Coding

+Most students find it easier to build implementations (and run experiments, etc.) than to write papers.
+So, they put off writing the paper and continue coding, even when they've collected enough experimental results for their paper.
+Recognize that this happens (it's okay, I see it all the time), but resist the urge.

 ## Writing Order